Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Background

-So, any algorithm for constructing sparsifiers or ultra-sparsifiers for Laplacian matrices can immediately be converted into an algorithm for constructing sparsifiers or ultra-sparsifiers of \sddm-matrices.
-Accordingly in Sections~\ref{sec:lowStretch} and~\ref{sec:ultra} we will restrict our attention to the problem of preconditioning Laplacian matrices.
+So, any algorithm for constructing sparsifiers or ultra-sparsifiers for Laplacian matrices can immediately be converted into an algorithm for constructing sparsifiers or ultra-sparsifiers for \sddmz-matrices.
+This is why we restrict our attention to the problem of preconditioning Laplacian matrices in Sections~\ref{sec:lowStretch} and~\ref{sec:ultra}.